-Weight-loss surgery may be an option for severely obese adolescents who have been unable to lose weight through lifestyle changes.
+Weight-loss surgery might be an option for adolescents with severe obesity, who have been unable to lose weight through lifestyle changes.
 However, as with any type of surgery, there are potential risks and long-term complications.
-Also, the long-term effects of weight-loss surgery on future growth and development are largely unknown.
+Discuss the pros and cons with your child's doctor.

-Weight-loss surgery in adolescents is uncommon.
-But your doctor might recommend this surgery if your child's weight poses a greater health threat than do the potential risks of surgery.
-It's important that a child being considered for weight-loss surgery meet with a team of pediatric specialists, including a pediatric endocrinologist, psychologist and dietitian.
+Your doctor might recommend this surgery if your child's weight poses a greater health threat than do the potential risks of surgery.
+It's important that a child being considered for weight-loss surgery meet with a team of pediatric specialists, including an obesity medicine expert, psychologist and dietitian.

 Weight-loss surgery isn't a miracle cure.
-It doesn't guarantee that an adolescent will lose all of his or her excess weight or be able to keep it off long term.
+It doesn't guarantee that an adolescent will lose their excess weight or be able to keep it off long term.
 And surgery doesn't replace the need for a healthy diet and regular physical activity.

 Preparing for an appointment